-The graphic above shows the typical FDA vaccine approval process, which generally takes 10-15 years.
+The above graphic shows the typical FDA vaccine approval process, which generally takes 10-15 years.
 Lab research (up to 10 years of the process) precedes pre-clinical animal testing.
-Next, 20–100 healthy, unexposed, humans are recruited for Phase 1 studies of immune response and dosing.
-Phase 2, Randomized Control Trials, includes 100s of people of mixed health, age, and ethnicity, expanding to thousands for Phase 3.
+Next, 20–100 healthy, unexposed humans are recruited for Phase 1 studies of immune response and dosing.
+Phase 2, Randomized Control Trials, includes hundreds of people of mixed health, age, and ethnicity, expanding to thousands for Phase 3.
 Safety is the primary focus early in the process, which gives way to a focus on efficacy and strategy for scalable manufacture.
-It is at this point that the vaccine candidate would have enough data to submit a Biologics License Application (BLA).
+At this point, the vaccine candidate would have enough data to submit a Biologics License Application (BLA).
 Until the BLA is approved, the vaccine is experimental.

 Operation Warp Speed, EUAs, and priority approval of BLA

-Secretary Health and Human Services declared a public health emergency triggering the use of EUAs on January 31, 2020.
-On March 13, 2020, former President Trump declared a National Emergency, unlocking funding for states and expanding executive power.
-Four days later, on March 17, Pfizer announced its intent to develop a Covid vaccine with partner BioNTech.
+The Secretary of Health and Human Services declared a public health emergency triggering the use of EUAs on January 31, 2020.
+On March 13, 2020, former President Trump declared a national emergency, unlocking funding for states and expanding executive power.
+Four days later, on March 17, Pfizer announced its intent to develop a COVID vaccine with partner BioNTech.
 The companies had begun research three months earlier, after publication of the virus genome.